A Round Up of Food Policy Topics

 More than 500 people have completed Soul Fire’s Black-Latinx Farmers Immersion Program, and thousands have attended the farm’s one-day workshops.
 Eighty-five percent of Soul Fire’s graduates go on to work in farming and food advocacy.
 Penniman considers the wellbeing of her community and ending racism and injustice in the food system to be more important than her bottom line.
 Read more about her new book here.

-Fact Check: How Much Turkey Do We Waste Thanksgiving?
+Fact Check: How Much Turkey Do We Waste During Thanksgiving?

 While Thanksgiving is the time of year to be grateful, Americans end up wasting much of their feast.
 The National Resources Defense Council estimates that we throw away 200 million pounds of turkey during Thanksgiving week.
 This waste of resources is equivalent to the carbon footprint caused by driving 800,000 cars from New York to San Francisco.